wsadza/metal/README.md

 <img src=".media/asset/section/asset_section_c.png" align="left" width="5%" height="auto"/>

 This repository features an [Ansible Playbook](./setup/ansible) that guides you through a minimal setup, starting from the latest NVIDIA driver all the way to a fully functional Kubernetes cluster with GPU-MPS sharing capabilities.
-The [Ansible playbook](./setup/ansible/playbooks/playbook.yml) is self explanatory - tailored for Ubuntu and Debian distributions, as well as NVIDIA hardware.
+The [Ansible playbook](./setup/ansible/playbooks/playbook.yml) is self explanatory - tailored for Ubuntu and Debian distributions.

 > [!TIP]
 > <details>